 So, got a free weekend?
 Need something to do?
-I’ve got you…here are my top tips to get your home organised.
+I’ve got you.
+Here are my top tips to get your home organised.
 A few things that won’t take much time, but will give you long lasting gloat material, trust me…

-1. Sort out your dinnerware
+1. Firstly, sort out your dinnerware

-Pop your most-used plates, glasses, placemats and table cloths in a modern dresser closest to the dining table.
+How to organise your home?
+Firstly, pop your most-used plates, glasses, placemats and table cloths in a modern dresser closest to the dining table.
 It’ll make setting the table for family meals easier, plus whoever is doing the setting won’t get under your feet in the kitchen while you’re in there cooking.
 This one has a sliding door, so you could create a nice display of your crockery and cookbooks and leave it open, or hide away any mess behind the doors (most likely the latter for me, if I’m honest!).

-2. Make a laundry station
+2. Secondly, make a laundry station

-Ok, back to work/back to school/general family life – you know it means more laundry.
+Secondly, back to work/back to school/general family life – you know it means more laundry.
 Get ready by creating a dedicated zone in your utility or kitchen so you’re ready to whip out the iron at the first cry of “I don’t have a shirt!”.
 Include a shelf, some hooks for the ironing board and places to hang any sprays you might use.
 Oh and make sure it’s near a plug.

-3. Rearrange the kitchen cupboards
+3. Thirdly, rearrange the kitchen cupboards

-One of my favourite and most gloat-worthy tasks, sorting the kitchen cupboards is good for the soul.
+Thirdly: one of my favourite and most gloat-worthy tasks, sorting the kitchen cupboards is good for the soul.
 And for your cooking.
 If your most-used condiments, oils, herbs and spices are nowhere near the cooker, change up where you store these things and allocate a more convenient spot.
 Ideally, right next to the hob, so you don’t have to go far for that Jamie Oliver-style flourish.

-4. Buy the right bins
+4. Fourthly, buy the right bins

-Don’t chuck all of your waste in one bin.
+Fourthly, don’t chuck all of your waste in one bin.
 Make sure you have a dedicated one for recycling and also a caddy for food waste.
 Can you find some space to create a ‘waste’ zone in a cupboard or utility (or if you’re designing a new kitchen, go for built-in solutions)?
 Organising your waste is one for the list if you’ve not done so already.

-5. Be ready for breakfast
+5. Fifthly, be ready for breakfast

-6. Clear out the fridge
+6. How to organise your home: Clear out the fridge

-I know, it’s one of those jobs.
+Then: I know, it’s one of those jobs.
 Right there in the same category as cleaning the oven.
 But, once you’ve given the fridge a good clean, organise it with some storage boxes.
 Good for keeping produce separate and organised (by meal if you’re next level organised!) and for keeping the fridge looking tidy.
 You could add labels to the boxes and allocate them for family members for packed lunches, if you fancy.

-Get organised in the bathroom
+How to organise your home: Get organised in the bathroom

 8. Create a bathroom display

 Get that hotel spa feeling at home by having nicely folded towels, candles and pamper night essentials close to hand.
 Not only will a nice shelf (wide or narrow) provide ample storage whatever size your bathroom, it’ll add interest to your scheme too as you curate what to put on display.
-Add baskets to hide supplies of toilet roll, bleach and for used flannels.
+So add baskets to hide supplies of toilet roll, bleach and for used flannels.

-9. Make a space for you
+9. How to organise your home: Make a space for you

 Everyone needs a little me time, right?
 Small storage can make a big difference to keeping things looking nicely put together, even on a window sill.
 Get a tray with matching jars and trinkets for your beauty supplies, shaving kit and jewellery.
 Add a candle or diffuser to up the pamper ante.

-Organise your bedroom
+How to organise your home: Organise your bedroom

 10. Finally get round to that gallery wall